8 Best Campgrounds in Estes Park, CO

 You'll be spoiled for choice at Jellystone with all the different types of sites available.
 The campground features 30 RV sites and 40 tent sites.
 Sites with full hookups can accommodate motorhomes, travel trailers, and 5th wheelers up to 40 feet.
 These sites have 20/30/50-amp electric, as well as water and sewer.
 The sites also have a fire pit and picnic table.

 Premium sites include outdoor carpeting and a charcoal grill.
 Smaller sites can accommodate homes up to 25 feet, pop-ups, and tents.
-Regular tent sites have 20-amp electric hookup, as well as water hookup, a fire pit, and picnic table.
+Regular tent sites have 20-amp electric hookup, as well as water hookup, a fire pit, and a picnic table.

 Then, of course, you can splurge on the cabins, which can accommodate five to 14 people over a variety of floor plans – some are more rustic, while others are more like private villas than cabins.